According to research by the Royal Veterinary College, Staffordshire Bull Terriers are not more aggressive than non-Staffordshire Bull Terriers.

 However, early socialization could reduce their potential of getting involved in a dog fight.

 I recommend that you own a puppy and train it well in the presence of other animals such as your pets.
-In doing so, you could take help from devices such as shock collars.
+In doing so, you could get help from devices such as shock collars.